 But if it works as intended, the beam will never come into contact with anything other than air.

 The system uses a network of lasers surrounding the beam to detect obstacles, such as a bird or a person, and automatically stops transmitting until the obstruction has moved.

-The technology (wireless energy transmission via microwave) has been around for decades.
-But to make it commercially viable, energy losses must be minimized.
+The technology (wireless energy transmission via microwaves) has been around for decades.
+But to make it commercially viable, energy losses need to be minimized.
 Kushnir said the metamaterials developed in recent years have made the difference.

 The advantage of metamaterials

 The company uses metamaterials to more efficiently convert the microwave beam back into electricity.
 The relays, which are like "lenses" that extend the beam beyond the line of sight refocusing it, are almost lossless.
 According to Kushnir, most of the losses occur on the other side, where the electricity is converted into microwave energy.
 Overall, he says,